 “Excellent training delivered by a number of knowledgeable and personable presenters.
-The session contained a good mix of timely & appropriate information, punctuated with opportunities for discussion where staff were enabled to apply to their own context, followed by feedback & questions. “
+The session contained a good mix of timely and appropriate information, punctuated with opportunities for discussion where staff were enabled to apply to their own context, followed by feedback and questions. “

 “The delivery was very good and was a mixture of information alongside a sensible amount of opportunities to discuss ‘best ways forward’ in small groups.
 There was a good pace, and a new understanding was gained by all.
 In total, the ‘virtual’ session lasted almost 3 hours and this passed easily due to the planned activities.
 The training, therefore, provided a relatively easy way to upskill a large percentage of the college and to focus our thinking.”